This page is about a bi-directional level shifter for the I2C-bus: what it is, why you need it and when you can manage

 Multiple 3.3V I2C components can be added to this bus.

-Many I2C devices operate with a range of voltages.
-It is very well possible that all your I2C components can be used with 3.3V.
+Many I2C devices operate over a range of voltages; it is possible that all your I2C components will work with 3.3V.

 There has been some confusion about the minimum voltage for a 'high' level.
 For the normal digital input pins of the ATmega328p this is 0.6 * Vcc.
 However, for the I2C pins it is 0.7 * Vcc; in the datasheet this is called VIH (see Section 29.7 of the datasheet: 'Two-wire Serial Interface Characteristics').
 Even the Arduino Leonardo and Arduino Micro (both of which use the ATmega32U4) require 0.7 * Vcc for 'high' level of the I2C bus, although their normal digital inputs are LVTTL and require only 1.9V.
-For 5V powered micros, the I2C high level should be at least 3.5V to meet specification; using the 3.3V I2C-bus for a +5V Arduino is living on the edge, and hoping that the 3.3V will be recognized as a digital high.
-Since the I2C-bus is rather slow, the 4k7 pull-up resistors will pull the signal fast enough to 3.3V, and with some help of the internal pull-up resistors the Arduino will work with an 3.3V I2C-bus most of the time.
+For 5V powered micros, the I2C high level should be at least 3.5V to meet specification; using the 3.3V I2C-bus for a 5V Arduino is living on the edge, hoping that the 3.3V will be recognized as a digital high.
+Since the I2C-bus is rather slow, the 4k7 pull-up resistors will pull the signal fast enough to 3.3V, and with the help of the internal pull-up resistors the Arduino will work with a 3.3V I2C-bus most of the time.

 5V I2C components can be connected to the SDA and SCL lines of the 3.3V I2C-bus.
 A high level will be 3.3V and not 5V, but in most cases it's enough to make it work.

-The AVR microcontroller in the Arduino uses a TWI interface, which is I2C compatible.
-The SDA and SCL lines can be programmed with internal pull-up resistors and the function Wire.begin() from the Wire library of Arduino 1.0 (in 2012) enables those internal pull-up resistors with the function Wire.begin().
-Those internal pull-up resistors are connected to +5V which could violate the specifications of an I2C component if the microcontroller is running off 5V.
+The AVR microcontroller in the Arduino features a Two Wire Interface (TWI), which is I2C compatible.
+The SDA and SCL lines can be programmed to have internal pull-up resistors and the function Wire.begin() from the Wire library of Arduino 1.0 (in 2012) enables them; they are connected to Vcc which could violate the specifications of an I2C component if the microcontroller is running off 5V.